0xfe/microstellar/README.md

 // Find out where the transaction was submitted. if err == nil {
-  fmt.Printf("Transaction submitted to ledger: %d", ms.TxResponse().Ledger)
+  fmt.Printf("Transaction submitted to ledger: %d", ms.Response().Ledger)
 }

 // Get kelly's balance.